vc1492a/PyNomaly/readme.md

 scores = m.local_outlier_probabilities
 print(scores)
 ```
-where *data* is a NxM (N rows, M columns) set of data as either a Pandas DataFrame or Numpy array.
+where *data* is a NxM (N rows, M columns; 2-dimensional) set of data as either a Pandas DataFrame or Numpy array.

 LocalOutlierProbability sets the *extent* (in range (0,1]) and *n_neighbors* (must be greater than 0) parameters with the default
 values of 0.997 and 10, respectively.
 You're free to set these parameters on your own as below: